-My grinning 12 year-old face reflects back at me from a shopfront window.
-We’re walking away from the stadium and down the Tottenham High Road.
-I’m proudly wearing my new Tottenham Hotspur flat cap and scarf, walking amongst my people, Spurs fans.
-And I’m elated, buzzing.
-Because we won.
-MAAAABBBBUUUUTTTTTT!!
-2-1 to Tottenham!
+My grinning 12 year-old face reflects back from a shopfront window.
+We’re walking away from the stadium, down the Tottenham High Road, among masses of my fellow Spurs fans.
+Proudly wearing my new Tottenham Hotspur flat cap and scarf, I am elated because our captain Gary Mabbutt scored a late winner to beat Nottingham Forest 2-1.

-Captain fantastic Gary Mabbutt scored a rare goal, a late winner in a tightly contested Premier League match against Nottingham Forest 2-1.
-It was December 28th 1992 and this was my first visit to White Hart Lane.
-That Christmas my parents had finally surrendered to the endless requests of their football crazy kid and bought tickets for a match at Tottenham Hotspur Football Club, committing to a costly trip to London from a small village in Gloucestershire, a two and a half hour drive West.
+I visited White Hart Lane for the first time on December 28th 1992.
+That Christmas my parents had finally surrendered to the endless requests of their football crazy kid and bought tickets for a match at Tottenham Hotspur Football Club, committing to a costly trip to London from a small village in Gloucestershire, a three-hour drive west.

-That first dark blue plastic seat I folded down was in the upper tier of the East Stand.
+The first dark blue seat I folded down was in the upper tier of the east stand.
 Memories of the debut trip were strengthened by watching the match on video several times afterwards.
-They include our new signing Darren Anderton looking weak in possession and receiving a lot of abuse from the fans; right back Dean Austin having a great game with one mazy Gazza-like dribble ending in a foul on the edge of the box; Neil Ruddock blasting the resulting free-kick just wide; an annoying loudmouth in the stand sitting behind us and a sense that he was annoying others too; an exciting touchline bust up between substitute Gudni Bergsson and possibly Stuart Pearce; Tottenham manager Doug Livermore not looking much like a manager; Nottingham Forest manager Brian Clough in his trademark green jersey looking like a manager, albeit one of dwindling powers.
+They include our new signing Darren Anderton looking weak in possession and receiving a lot of abuse from the fans; right back Dean Austin having a great game with one mazy Gazza-like dribble ending in a foul on the edge of the box; Neil Ruddock blasting the resulting free-kick just wide; an annoying loudmouth in the stand sitting behind us and a sense that he was annoying others too; an exciting touchline bust up between substitute Gudni Bergsson and possibly Stuart Pearce; Tottenham manager Doug Livermore not looking much like a manager; Nottingham Forest manager Brian Clough in his trademark green jersey looking like a manager, albeit one of fading powers.

-This support was cemented by the 1990/91 season FA Cup win, and particularly that famous 3-1 semi-final win over our local North London rival Arsenal.
+It was cemented by the 1990/91 season FA Cup win, and particularly that famous 3-1 semi-final win over our local North London rival Arsenal.
 The Gascoigne howitzer of a free kick goal from what seemed like half a mile away, Arsenal goalkeeper David Seaman’s panicky flap, the commentary from Barry Davies: “…he is you know.
 Oh, I say!”
-I remember leaping from the armchair as it squirmed into the top corner of the net and Gazza set off on his celebration.
+I remember leaping from an armchair as it squirmed into the top corner of the net and Gazza set off on his celebration.
 Gascoigne’s skill across that whole season had been sensational and I watched the season review on video many times over.
-From then on I made my own VHS tapes of matches recorded off the television (technically illegal but everyone did it then, like cassette mix tapes), mashed together those stylish montages they showed in the build-up to matches, bought (or asked my parents to buy) video reviews of the season, overpriced merchandise.
+From then on I made my own VHS tapes of matches recorded off the television (technically illegal but everyone did it then, like cassette mix tapes).
+I mashed together those stylish montages they showed in the build-up to matches, bought (or asked my parents to buy) video reviews of the season and overpriced merchandise.
 I pretended I was certain players, (usually Teddy Sheringham or Jurgen Klinsmann).
 I was Tottenham.

 My support was mainly restricted to the armchair: Match of The Day and the BBC’s live FA Cup ties.
-But for several years after that first trip in 1992, I regularly visited around my birthday in October and around Christmas time.
+Memorable early 1990s matches include away ties at Manchester City and Sunderland.
+For several years after that first trip in 1992, I regularly visited around my birthday in October and around Christmas time.

 A pulsating 3-3 draw with Liverpool sticks out in the memory as one of the best games I saw at White Hart Lane in those early years of visiting.
 We’d been 1-0 up through a Vinny Samways strike at half time, then found ourselves 1-3 down (Jamie Redknapp, Robbie Fowler x2) early in the second half.
 A Mickey Hazard penalty and a Darren Caskey diving header rescued the draw but there were still chances at either end after that.
 It was easily the best game I’d seen.
 The ebb and flow of open attacking football, two sides going at each other, the belly-churning worry: utterly engrossing.

 Sitting in the South Stand lower tier, behind a goal and closer to the pitch, it felt more intimate than my first relatively sanitised and civilised trip up in the East Stand.
-There was greater atmosphere, urgency, more noise, singing, the thundering clatter of seats folding upright as people stood to get a better view heightened the drama.
+There was greater atmosphere, urgency, more noise, singing, the thundering clatter of seats folding upright as players ran into the near corner and people stood to get a better view.
+It all heightened the drama.

 [Read the Composed piece: My Final Whistle At White Hart Lane, Tottenham Hotspur v AFC Bournemouth, April 2017]